 Search articles by keyword

-Detectives from the Police Intellectual Property Crime Unit (PIPCU) arrested two people in Lancashire following an investigation into a suspected counterfeit CD operation believed to be making tens of thousands of pounds.
+Detectives from the Police Intellectual Property Crime Unit (PIPCU) today arrested two people in Bury on suspicion of selling devices illegally containing hundreds of thousands of chart-topping karaoke tracks and videos.

 Midlands Fraud Forum Ltd. Reg.No: 06436330 Copyright © March 2014